High Cholesterol Treatment Q&A

 In general, high cholesterol is linked to various cardiovascular issues, such as heart attack, heart disease, stroke, or other very serious, potentially life threatening problems.
 High blood pressure, as well as issues with your kidneys or arteries, including Peripheral Artery Disease (PAD) has also been linked over time to high cholesterol.
 Your risk of these things may also be higher if you fall into a high risk category, such as having obesity, type 1 or 2 diabetes, or if you are a heavy drinker or smoker.
 Managing your cholesterol is a crucial part of managing your overall health, especially as you age.
 If you have high cholesterol or are concerned about your cholesterol levels and overall cardiovascular health, Dr. Nassar, MD, can help.
-We provide services to Redlands and surrounding areas of Loma Linda CA, Highland CA, San Bernardino CA, Grand Terrace CA, Yucaipa CA, and Moreno Valley CA.
+We serve patients from Redlands CA, Loma Linda CA, Highland CA, San Bernardino CA, and Grand Terrace CA.

 Additional Services You May Need

 ▸ Heart Disease